 Then, in 1960, Highway 1 began to be built through Surrey.
 Its proposed route would put it right through the little glade Charlie had cleared.
 The memorial tree would have to go.
 Charlie, now a senior citizen, protested, and friends and neighbors joined him in that protest.
 They were heard by Highways Minister Phil Gaglardi, and the highway engineers curved the road to go around the tree.

 This is perhaps the only instance in Canadian history where a major highway was diverted to avoid harming a tree.
 You can see the bend in the road to the right of the eastbound lanes of the Trans-Canada between the 176th Street and 200th Street exits.
 [Source: KnowBC, Chuck Davis]

-According to Surrey History, “Charlie took action and sat in a chair with a gun across his knees defying the bulldozers.”
-This bold act to save a 210 foot Douglas Fir changed the course of the Trans Canada Highway as we know it.
+Charlie’s bold act to save a 210 foot Douglas Fir changed the course of the Trans Canada Highway as we know it.

 In 2005, MP Nina Grewal (Fleetwood – Port Kells) began a campaign to get Charlie’s Tree recognized as a National Historic site.

 — Surrey Archives (@SurreyArchives) July 11, 2012

 Charlie’s Tree doesn’t look much like a tree anymore as vandals set fire to it years ago and as a result, it was topped.
 However, every year the Whalley Legion places a wreath at the tree and recently a sign that reads “Charlie’s Tree” has been added.
 Some leave flowers, flags, or other tokens near the site.
 Next time you drive by, just East of the 176th exit, you can think of our veterans, cherish your friends, and remember Charlie.

 Update: A very sad update, July 31, 2016: Charlie’s Tree has fallen.